codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ## Arrays and strings

 Since C-strings and arrays of other types are similar from the perspective of memory management, this article uses examples of integer arrays.
-However most of the techniques presented here applies equally to handling memory holding integers, floats, characters, zero-terminated or not.
+However, most of the techniques presented here apply equally to handling memory holding integers, floats, and characters, zero-terminated or not.

 ### Naive approach: `malloc` in the solution and `free` in tests